Building a backend API on Glitch with Node & SQLite

 });

-As we did for GET / we’ll assert that the response is a 200 but we also want to test that the API returns notes.
+we’ll assert that the response is a 200 but we also want to test that the API returns notes.
 We’ll check that the response body contains an array of note objects with the correct title and content.

-To get the test passing we’ll add a new route to app.js:
+To get the test passing we’ll add a new route to app.js

 });